lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-2. And new code to print out the execution statistics for the vehicle attribute inference.
+2. And the new code to print out the execution statistics for the vehicle attribute inference.

 ```cpp
    if (VehicleAttribs.enabled() && AttribsInferred > 0) {